 Top Tip: “Don’t be afraid to experiment with your augmentations.
-For example, if you have the PEP (pulsed energy projectile) gun arm, you can use it to throw a grenade back at an enemy.”
+For example, if you have the PEPS (pulsed energy projectile) gun-arm, you can use it to throw a grenade back at an enemy”

 MY LATEST GAME: “DEUS EX: MANKIND DIVIDED“